biolink/biolink-model/docs/MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md

-# Class: material sample to disease or phenotypic feature association
+# Type: material sample to disease or phenotypic feature association

 An association between a material sample and a disease or phenotype

 URI: [biolink:MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](https://w3id.org/biolink/vocab/MaterialSampleToDiseaseOrPhenotypicFeatureAssociation)

 ![img](images/MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.png)